Construction Methods Based on Minimum Weight Distribution for Polar Codes with Successive Cancellation List Decoding: Minimum Weight Distribution Sequence

 \section{Minimum Weight Distribution Sequence}

-In this section, we first describe the decreasing monomial codes and the calculation process of the MWD of polar codes.
-Then, the concept of partial MWD is introduced to evaluate the influence of synthetic channel transmitting information bit on MWD.
-Finally, we use the partial MWD to design the nested MWD sequence and prove that the polar codes constructed by the MWD sequence have the optimum ML performance.
+In this section, we first describe the decreasing monomial codes and the calculation process of MWD.
+Then, the concept of partial MWD is introduced to evaluate the influence of synthetic channel on MWD.
+Finally, a nested MWD sequence is designed by the partial MWD.